-Spermatozoa motility rates are also associated with metabolic activities within the spermatozoa.
-The energy required by spermatozoa in the movement process is sourced from nucleotides through the breakdown of adenosine triphosphate (ATP) in cells, leading to chemical reactions and the formation of adenosine diphosphate (ADP) and adenosine monophosphate (AMP).
-Essentially, spermatozoa activity originates from organelles in the mitochondria.
-Disturbances and unstable mitochondrial function are linked to temperature changes, thereby reducing the movement power of spermatozoa (Sukmawati et al., 2015).
+Spermatozoa motility rates are also associated with metabolic activities within the The spermatozoa. energy required bv spermatozoa in the movement process is sourced from nucleotides through the breakdown of adenosine triphosphate (ATP) in cells, leading to chemical reactions and the formation of adenosine (ADP) and adenosine diphosphate monophosphate (AMP).
+Essentially, spermatozoa activity originates from organelles in the Disturbances mitochondria. and unstable mitochondrial function are linked to temperature changes, thereby reducing the movement power of spermatozoa (Sukmawati et al., 2015).